 Staying Current – Wednesday, February 22 at 1 – 1:50 PM

 How do you keep up with the news and research in your field?
 Would you like to learn how to use technology to find new information?
 Join us for a Staying Current workshop, and learn how to use RSS feeds and other alert options to keep up with blog posts, news, and scholarly articles.

 Have you ever wondered how the scholarly publishing process works?
 Have you heard the buzz about open access and wonder if/how it changes things?
 Are you worried about predatory publishers?
-This workshop will provide an overview of traditional scholarly publishing and how the open access movement is changing things.
-Participants will also learn more about the UI Libraries Open Access Fund and how to identify predatory publishers.
+This workshop will provide an overview of traditional and open access scholarly publishing models.
+Participants will also learn more about the UI Libraries Open Access Fund, author’s rights, and how to identify predatory publishers.

 Are you confused about funding agencies’ new data management and sharing policies?
 Or do you need some help managing your research data?
 You’re not alone, and we can help!
 The purpose of this workshop is to explain research-data management and its importance, help identify some common data management issues, and learn about best practices and resources that are available.

 In this workshop, participants will learn how to use tools such as Ulrich’s, Journal Citation Reports, Web of Science, and Scopus to determine the impact that journals, articles, and authors have had on a particular field.
-Topics such as impact factors, Eigenfactors, and H-indices will also be discussed.
+Topics include impact factors, H-indices, and other metrics.

-If you’re interested, but unable to attend these workshops, private appointments are available.
+If you’re interested, but unable to attend these workshops, private appointments and webinars are available.
 Contact Sara Scheib for more information.